 Al provided Jim with a few photos and he made every effort to redo it as it was when Al had it.
 Even to the lettering, merely changing it from Moss Motors to Commonwealth Classic Cars.
 Al recalled, Jim was very proud of his job and anxious to show it to me.
 I first looked it over from the same side as the photos were taken, walked to the other side, and broke Jim's heart!
 On the left (photographed) side, at the rear, I had painted in small letters: "UNIT #7", which Jim duly replicated, on both sides.
 What his photos could not show, of course, was that on the other side it said: "UNIT #8".

 While Al thought the pickup handled quite admirably, Chris though remembers otherwise: The MGTD pickup actually drove a bit like a truck.
-While the front end and suspension were strictly standard MGTD, the rear end had to be stiffened to allow for all the extra weight that could be carried Chris stated.
+While the front end and suspension were strictly standard MGTD, the rear end had to be stiffened to allow for all the extra weight that could be carried, Chris stated.
 Chris recalled, I had the opportunity to drive the MGTD pickup from Los Angeles to Detroit Michigan in 1977 to attend GoF XXIV in Dearborn.
 The ride was more like a MGTC than a MGTD.
 You noticed every bump in the road.
 One interesting part was driving through Kansas where there seemed to be an abundance of turtles on the roads.
 In the dark of night they made for interesting clatter and bone shattering thumps as they made their way around the rear tire and fender.
 For some odd reason even the steering was more like a TC.
 It seemed to have a lot of play in the wheel.
 Of course this may have been due to worn out parts.

 During the entire trip I paid lots of attention to the oil pressure, remembered Chris.
 Each hour saw a noticeable drop on the gauge.
 After the 5 day trip Al Moss, Jerry Austin, Jim Bigler and Pete Thelander spent some time replacing the mainshaft bearings in the parking lot of the Dearborn Marriott.
 I did not have the pleasure of a return trip from Michigan back to California as I had arranged with a friend to cover that leg, recalled Chris.
 A few miles out of Detroit the crankshaft gave out and the pickup made the return trip to California in a U-Haul truck.